vlqhoang/myonlineresume/README.md

 ## Short intro
 This is my online resume website that is written is React.
 This is just a simple React website using hooks that I created to introduce myself.
+Deployed to vercel - https://myonlineresume-vlqhoang.vercel.app/

 ## Available Scripts